-It’s probably becoming obvious that the New York Explorer Pass can save you some serious cash.
-Still, you have to be strategic about the attractions you choose.
+If you’re strategic about the attractions you choose, the New York Explorer Pass can save you some serious cash.
+Of course, you need to be careful with what you choose.

-For example, buying a 4-attraction pass for $119 and using it at four museums wouldn’t make much sense.
-Since most of the museums cost around $25 on their own (either through tickets or suggested donations), you’d actually be losing money on the pass.
-However, there are plenty of ways to make it well worth your while.
+For example, buying a 4-attraction pass for $129 and using it at four museums that charge $25 each wouldn’t make much sense.
+You’d actually lose money on the pass.

-Top Reasons to Get the New York City Explorer Pass
+Top Reasons to Get the New York Explorer Pass

 Save Money on Admission Prices

-Explore the City with the Hop-on Hop-off Big Bus Tour
+Explore the City with the Big Bus Classic Tour

 Check Out Attractions at Your Own Pace

-Relative to other sightseeing passes, one of the more attractive features of the New York City Explorer Pass is that it’s valid for 30 days.
-While passes offering unlimited access to attractions for a set number of days are great for heavy planners and sightseers, this pass might be better for people who know they want to see a certain number of key attractions but want to leave their schedules a little more open.
-This makes it easier to pursue activities that come up on the fly, and – in NYC – there is no shortage of interesting distractions!
+Relative to other sightseeing passes, one of the more attractive features of the New York Explorer Pass is that it’s valid for 60 days.
+While all-inclusive passes are great for heavy planners and sightseers, this pass is better for people who know they want to see a certain number of key attractions but want to leave their schedules a little more open.

 Enjoy a Wide Variety of Tours

-If guided tours are your thing, you’re going to love that the Explorer Pass gives you access to more than 35 of them.
-That’s a huge number of tours to make available on any pass!
-While tours might not be everyone’s cup of tea, they’re an awesome way to learn about the city from real New Yorkers while meeting other travelers.
-This might be especially attractive to solo travelers.
+If guided tours are your thing, you’re going to love that this pass includes a bunch of them.
+While tours might not be everyone’s cup of tea, they’re an awesome way to learn about the city from real New Yorkers.
+Meeting other tourists may also be attractive to those who are traveling solo.

 Other Benefits of the New York Explorer Pass

 Streamlined entry to busy attractions – When you’re on vacation, you want to maximize your time exploring the city you’re visiting, not waiting in line for tickets.
-With the NYC Explorer Pass, you’ll get streamlined entry to some of the busiest attractions, saving you valuable time in the process.
+With the New York Explorer Pass, you’ll get streamlined entry to some of the busiest attractions, saving you valuable time in the process.

 Online or PDF guidebook – This pass also comes with a guidebook that provides info on all the attractions included on the pass.
 The online version is optimized for mobile phones, and – when you have location services turned on – you can see exactly where you are relative to the attractions you want to hit up.
 If you prefer to kick it old school, there’s also a PDF version of the guide you can download and print.